 Southwest Florida Spring Training Sites

 Both the Boston Red Sox and the Minnesota Twins host spring training in Fort Myers.
-Located 45 miles north of Naples, Fort Myers is home to the Edison Ford Winter Estates and close to Sanibel Island, home some of the best shelling in the world.
+Located 45 miles north of Naples, Fort Myers is home to the Edison Ford Winter Estates and close to Sanibel Island, home to some of the best shelling in the world.

 The Twins play at Hammond Stadium, which seats 9,300.
 The Red Sox take spring training at JetBlue Park at their Fenway South facility, which hold 10,800.